 Bamboo palms are easy to care for and require no special skills to grow.
 These plants generally won't tolerate full sun, unlike many other types of palm.
 Bamboo palms prefer part sun but can manage fine in full shade.

 Make sure to plant your bamboo palm in well-drained soils.
-While these plants like to remain consistently moist, they don't tolerate standing water—1-3 waterings a week should do the trick.
+While these plants like to remain consistently moist, they don't tolerate standing water; 1-3 waterings a week should do the trick.
 Container bamboo palms also like to have some room to grow, so if they look cramped in their current pot, consider bumping them up a container size.
-While bamboo palms like to be fed, don't go overboard when fertilizing them; the easiest and safest route is to apply a slow-release fertilizer every three months or so.
+While bamboo palms like to be fed, don't go overboard when fertilizing them.
+The best route is to apply a slow-release fertilizer every three months or so.

 Problems and Concerns